2020mt93717/2020mt93717/README.md

 ### Academic Achievements

-1. Won best student award in 2008
+1. Won best outgoing student award in 2008
 2. Won the general proficiency award twice in High school.
 3. Was awarded the title “Cyber science master” by LG.
-4. Have won many inter college quiz competitions.
+4. Have won many intercollegiate quiz competitions.

 ### Extra Curricular Activities